 The National Gallery receives annual federal appropriations to support core programs and renovations of its buildings as part of the budget approved annually by Congress and signed by the president.
 Income from endowments as well as gifts and grants designated by donors for other specific purposes supplement the federal appropriations.
 Endowment support for expenditures is computed under the National Gallery’s spending policy and used in accordance with donor-imposed restrictions.
 The National Gallery is a nonprofit organization exempt from federal income taxes under the provisions of Section 501(c)(3) of the Internal Revenue Code.

-The National Gallery’s net assets totaled $1.4 billion on September 30, 2020, increasing by $112.3 million or 8.5 percent during the fiscal year.
-This result is mainly due to the performance of the investment portfolio which ended the year at $1.056 billion, up $89.1 million net of new gifts, manager fees, and spending to support operations and art purchases.
-After experiencing steep declines in February and March due to the emerging pandemic, the portfolio rebounded strongly returning 11.3 percent for the fiscal year and exceeding the National Gallery’s custom investable benchmark by 260 basis points.
-Performance was positive across all asset classes, but US and international equities contributed the most powerfully to performance.
-The value of other investments and trusts held by others totaled $27.3 million, increasing $0.6 million over the prior year.
-Cash balances remained consistent with the prior year.
+The National Gallery’s net assets totaled $1.7 billion on September 30, 2021, increasing by $288.2 million or 20.1 percent during the fiscal year.
+This result is mainly due to the performance of the investment portfolio, which ended the year at $1.32 billion, up $270.5 million net of new gifts, manager fees, and spending to support operations and art purchases.
+The portfolio returned 25.9 percent for the fiscal year, exceeding the National Gallery’s custom investable benchmark by 410 basis points.
+Performance was positive across all asset classes, with US and emerging-markets equities contributing the most powerfully to performance.
+The value of other investments and trusts held by others totaled $36.6 million, increasing $4.5 million over the prior year.
+Cash balances were modestly lower than the prior year.

-Property, plant, and equipment assets increased $22.9 million over the prior year, representing $40.2 million of capital expenditures partly offset by $16.7 million of depreciation expense.
+Property, plant, and equipment assets increased $26.5 million over the prior year, representing $43.2 million of capital expenditures partly offset by $16.7 million of depreciation expense.
 The majority of fiscal 2021 capital expenditures advanced progress on the renovation of the East Building atrium skylight and adjacent spaces.
 This project is included in the National Gallery’s comprehensive Master Facilities Plan, a federally funded, long-term capital renewal program designed to address life safety, security, and infrastructure improvements necessary to maintain and protect the National Gallery’s buildings.
-As part of this major East Building renovation project, construction began on an emergency exit stairway serving all levels of Tower 3.
-New entrance doors were installed to accommodate all visitors, and the location and capacity of public restrooms was improved to meet standards required by the Americans with Disabilities Act.
-The main East Building electrical service was upgraded, and work was begun on the installation of six gas-fired boilers in the East Building basement.
-The new boilers will replace steam provided by a third-party utility service and will increase reliability and energy efficiency while reducing cost.
+In addition to replacing the original atrium skylight, the project includes major building HVAC, electrical, and safety systems renovations; new fire egress stairs serving Tower 3; and replacement of the main entrance window wall.
+Work also continued on the installation of new gas-fired hot water boilers for all National Gallery heating and cooling.
+The new boilers will replace steam provided by a third-party utility service, increasing reliability and energy efficiency while reducing cost.
 The renovation of the East Building atrium skylight and adjacent spaces will be completed in fiscal year 2022, and the new boilers serving the East Building will be operational at that time.
 Planning and design continued for the West Building exterior stonework project, which is expected to begin in fiscal year 2022 in conjunction with the roof replacement.